Converse enrollment VP encourages students to be ambitious when applying to schools in 2021

-Spartanburg, S.C.
-(WSPA)- This year more than ever, VP of Enrollment Management at Converse College Jamie Grant said it’s time to go big when applying to post secondary schools and for scholarships.
+SPARTANBURG, S.C.
+(WSPA) – This year more than ever, Converse College Vice President of Enrollment Management Jamie Grant said it’s time to go big when applying to post secondary schools and for scholarships.

 Grant means that students should consider applying to any school they are interested in for the fall semester of 2021.
 She said that goes for scholarships as well.